FonderElite/Vulnerable-PHP-Form/README.md

 ## Php sucks!
 **Php** is hated among the community of developers because of how it's structured and usually could create gaps or loopholes in the security of a web application.
+Still theres a difference between secure and non-secure code.
+Only when you practice coding securely, do you have the right to say that php really does suck.
+Because php is has its purpose in the tech industry.